Gécamines: Since 2010, modernization of Gécamines

 On April 20, 2018, Gécamines sued the Anglo-Swiss commodity brokerage firm Glencore, with which the Congolese company has a joint venture, the Kamoto Copper Company (KCC).
 Gecamines denounces the non-reconstitution of KCC's own funds and the company's debt to Glencore at rates higher than those it borrows.
 On June 12 and 13, both parties issued a press release announcing the signing of an agreement and a "new win-win partnership".

 On June 25, 2018, Gécamines inaugurates a new stage in its modernization to adapt to the new standards of the international mining industry.

 The company announces the adoption by its board of directors of a two-way internal transformation plan, developed with the financial audit and consulting firm EY, including the decentralization of the management of mining activities through the creation of business units, and the transformation of management, particularly through the rejuvenation of members of the management team.
 Gécamines is also modifying the management of its teams internally through the creation of an operational reserve to facilitate the redeployment of its teams on new projects.
 In parallel, Gécamines announces the continuation of the modernization of its infrastructures with the closure of its oldest sites, the modernization of the copper and cobalt production plants of Shituru and Kamfundwa, and the construction of a heap leaching plant in Panda, in the province of Haut-Katanga.

 In September 2021, The General Inspectorate of Finance (IGF) opened an investigation into Gécamines.

 In December 2021, Albert Yuma was ousted from the presidency of Gécamines.

+On 13 March 2026, the Congolese government and Gécamines reportedly authorized the sale of assets belonging to Dubai-based copper and cobalt producer Chemaf, which operates the Mutoshi and Etoile mines, to a consortium led by the U.S. company Virtus Minerals.
+On 17 March, officials from the US State Department and the Trump administration publicly expressed their support for the transaction on multiple occasions.
+In late February, President Félix Tshisekedi had dismissed the chief executive officer and the chairman of Gécamines, reportedly partly due to their opposition to the deal.
+According to Semafor on 15 April, Gécamines has since committed to exporting 500,000 tons of copper to the U.S. via its joint venture with the Swiss firm Mercuria, which is an amount five times greater than the 100,000 tons it had pledged in January 2026.
+Reuters reported on 22 April, citing a union representative, that Virtus Minerals plans to restart Chemaf's copper and cobalt production in January 2027.
+The company had already announced in early April that it had received approval from Congolese regulators to move forward with the restart.